SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 A :newTerm:`parenthesized expression` consists of an expression surrounded by parentheses.
-It is used to explicitly specify the precedence of operations.
+It's used to explicitly specify the precedence of operations.
-The type of the parenthesized expression is the type of that value.
+The type of a parenthesized expression is the same as the type of its inner expression.
 For example,
 the type of the parenthesized expression ``(1)`` is ``Int``, not ``(Int)``.